-To motivate applying GNN to problem (\ref{eq:est1}), there are two key computational aspects: the underlying epidemic network $G_N$ is unknown to the contact tracer, and the size of $G_N$ can be potentially massive.
-The role of GNN is thus to facilitate the computation of a (possibly suboptimal) solution to (\ref{eq:est1}) when $G_N$ is large.
-Due to the adaptability of GNNs, we can first generate a training set using small graphs (e.g., tens or hundreds of nodes) that are subgraphs of $G_N$ and to augment descriptors with the structural features for each individual node of these graphs as the input data.
-The training stage requires correct labels (i.e., exact values of (\ref{eq:prob1}) to be associated with each of these small graphs.
+To apply GNNs to solve (\ref{eq:est1}), we need to consider two key computational aspects: the underlying epidemic network $\mathbb{G}_N$ is unknown to the contact tracer, and the size of $\mathbb{G}_N$ can be potentially massive.
+The role of the GNN is, therefore, to facilitate the computation of a (possibly suboptimal) solution to (\ref{eq:est1}) when $\mathbb{G}_N$ is large.
+Due to the adaptability of GNNs, we can first generate a training set using small graphs (e.g., tens or hundreds of nodes) that are subgraphs of $\mathbb{G}_N$ and augment the descriptors with the structural features for each node of these graphs as the input data.
+The training stage requires that correct labels (that is, exact values of (\ref{eq:prob1}) be associated with each of these small graphs.
 As the size of the graph grows, the computational cost of (\ref{eq:prob1}) becomes expensive.
-We may instead approximate (\ref{eq:prob1}) by sampling method to efficiently compute labels for the training data.
-Finally, we train the GNN model with the input subgraph data iteratively to update the neural network hyperparameters as shown in Fig. \ref{fig:gnn}.
-We explain this GNN architecture in details in the next subsection.
+We can instead approximate (\ref{eq:prob1}) by sampling method to efficiently compute labels for training data.
+Finally, we train the GNN model with the input subgraph data iteratively to update the neural network hyperparameters, as shown in Fig. \ref{fig:gnn}.
+We explain GNN architecture and its training in the following section.